Avocado and Diabetes: Must-Know Facts About Superfood

 Also Read: How Many Carb Per Day?

-Avocados Don’t Raise Sugar Levels
+Avocados Won’t Raise the Blood Sugar Levels

 Avocados contain a low amount of carbs, which means the fruit has little effect on blood sugar levels.
 Studies found that by adding half of this fruit to the meal of obese individuals, no significant difference was noticed in the blood sugar levels.
-According to the American Society for Nutrition, avocados are proven to increase post-meal sugar levels.

 Avocados Good for Weight Loss and Insulin Sensitivity